These Pro-Lifers Are Headed to the Women's March on Washington

 While the pro-lifers I spoke with saw the pro-choice partnerships as a mistake, involving Planned Parenthood “was a no-brainer for us,” said Bland.
 Especially with a fight over the Affordable Care Act ahead, “one of the challenges facing women in this incoming administration is access to reproductive care,” she said.
 While pro-lifers might object to the organization’s abortion services, 97 percent of what Planned Parenthood “offers are reproductive-health services that are desperately needed by women all over this country.”

 And yet, the march isn’t primarily about reproductive rights, Bland said, or even narrowly committed to one view on issues like abortion.
 “We’ve had some really interesting discussions with conservative folks and folks who identify as pro-life,” she said.
 While the organizers’ general position is that “a woman’s body is a woman’s body is a woman’s body,” she said, “I can’t tell you how many emails I received from women who identify as conservative who are marching with us on January 21 because there are so many other concerns.”
-In all the emails they’ve gotten—close to 1 million, Bland estimated—women have expressed worries about about cultural misogyny, the state of education and health care, and a desire for their own daughters to be able to lead.
+In all the emails they’ve gotten—close to 1 million, Bland estimated—women have expressed worries about cultural misogyny, the state of education and health care, and a desire for their own daughters to be able to lead.
 “There’s a lot more going on than one single issue,” she said.

 Staunchly pro-choice advocates might argue that there’s no room for anti-abortion views in any women’s movement: “The ability to decide when or whether to have children is key to women’s opportunity to be financially secure and pursue their dreams,” wrote Planned Parenthood’s president, Cecile Richards, in an op-ed for Time in 2015.
 But the pro-life women who are attending the Women’s March on Washington are going to keep showing up.